 - pinch salt (or to taste)

 - Combine all of the salad ingredients together in a large bowl.
-Mix the dressing ingredients together and toss with salad.
+Whisk the dressing ingredients together and toss with salad.

 - Cover and store for up to 1 week in the refrigerator.
 Salad tastes best on day 2 or 3 after the flavors have married.
 Enjoy!